 - RARELY eat out.
 You can do math so you know that a meal for two can easily run $25 for Sunday brunch.
 If we’re talking dinner and a drink, substantially more.
 That $25 to $100 (PER MEAL) goes a LONG way toward buying wild blueberries, organic apples, celery, strawberries, and potatoes.
 Besides that, if I eat in a restaurant here in my local area, I am not getting organic produce!
 So eating at home is cheaper AND healthier!

 - RARELY drink out.
 And I’m not just talking alcohol!
-I don’t have to tell you what a latte costs right?
+I don’t have to tell you what a coffee shop drink costs right?
 Even a simple cup of tea is $1.75 or $2.00!
 (And now it seems like almost all of the teas have “natural flavors” which is a “no” on my list.)
 How about that glass of wine with dinner for $7 or more a glass?
+What about your kombucha???
 You don’t think of it as extravagant because it’s just a few dollars here and there, but opt out for one month and put the money in a jar.
 How much did you save?

 - Garden.
 It’s October as I write this we still have beets & onions in the garden.
 It isn’t that we’re master gardeners because we have a lot to learn.
 But this year, I challenged myself to not buy any produce once our garden started producing and it was a whopping success!
 I figure we saved $500 each month in August & September on our normal produce bill and probably half of that in July and October as partial gardening months.
 Our basement pantry must have 100# of winter squash that will last us months.
 Gardening saved us about $1500 this year.